nathaneltitane/dextop/README.md

 where available install options are:

 ```
--b | --base:    download and unpack root filesystem and utilities.
 -f | --full:    download and install full desktop environment and utilities.
 -m | --minimal: download and install minimal set of utilities. [ Default ]
 ```